dbetchkal/NPS-ActiveSpace/_DENA/README.md

 # _DENA

 This directory contains scripts written specifically for Denali National Park and Preserve as it is where the project was developed.
+None of the code contained in this directory was written with the intention for it to be imported and used by others.
 However, these scripts can serve as examples of how the NPS-ActiveSpace modules can be used.

 ## Installation